mmomtchev/mmomtchev/README.md

 # Latest Updates

- * Dec 31: I was able to receive my refurbished Macbook Air without too much trouble - not counting the fact that I received a phishing SMS from a private phone instead of the official UPS code when I used the double authentication - but this was certainly my telecom provider - and not UPS.
+ * Dec 31: I was able to receive my refurbished Macbook Air without too much trouble - not counting the fact that I received a phishing SMS from a private phone instead of the official UPS code when I used the two factor authentication - but this was certainly my telecom provider - Free - by now their situation is similar to Google - and UPS had probably nothing to do with it.
 Alas, my refurbished Macbook had a number of keys on the keyboard that were short-circuited and were not working so I had to send it back.

  * Dec 30: Someone subscribed me with my new Salvation Army address to the Leroy-Merlin newsletters - another shop where it was vital to know what exactly I had been buying - I bought the cardboard boxes that I used to pack my stuff from my apartment.